-Let’s take a look at some of the best video CMSs available, and cover their notable features to help with your choice.
+Let’s look at some of the best video CMSs available and cover their notable features to help with your choice.

-CMS Hub allows you to easily place videos to your website for the purpose of engaging and delighting your visitors.
+CMS Hub allows you to easily place videos on your website to engage and delight your visitors.
 Easily host and manage your video files within your HubSpot infrastructure, then embed videos onto your website pages, blog posts, and social media channels.
-You can add CTAs and forms within videos, track video performance, and use HubSpot’s lead nurturing tools to provide targeted content for viewers.
+In addition, you can add CTAs and forms within videos, track video performance, and use HubSpot’s lead nurturing tools to provide targeted content for viewers.

 Besides marketing, HubSpot also helps you leverage video in your sales and service processes.
-Record your screen to educate prospects on your product, or create video tutorials for your knowledge base to quickly send customers the answers they need.
+For example, record your screen to educate prospects on your product or create video tutorials for your knowledge base to send customers the answers they need quickly.

-Designed for company-wide information sharing and training, Microsoft Stream allows for on-demand video sharing and streaming for up to 10,000 viewers.
-Thanks to auto-transcription and facial recognition technology, viewers can skip to specific timestamps by on spoken word or even video subject.
+Designed for company-wide information sharing and training, Microsoft Stream allows on-demand video sharing and streaming for up to 10,000 viewers.
+In addition, thanks to auto-transcription and facial recognition technology, viewers can skip to specific timestamps by searching a particular word or even a video subject.

-As you might guess, Microsoft stream integrates with other Microsoft applications, so users can move videos from Stream straight into other apps like Teams and SharePoint.
-Depending on your 365 plan, Microsoft Stream can be integrated into your system with minimal extra cost.
+As you might guess, Microsoft stream integrates with other Microsoft applications so that users can move videos from Stream straight into other apps like Teams and SharePoint.
+Depending on your 365 plan, you can integrate Microsoft Stream into your system with minimal extra cost.

 Also noteworthy is Brightcove’s quick publish feature, which lets users publish video clips straight to their website and other online channels by just pasting a snippet of embed code.
 However, for in-depth analytics in embedded videos, additional integrations are necessary.

 Kaltura’s video CMS provides solutions for a wide range of video applications.
-For business communications, they feature a “meetings” tool as an interactive collaboration area, with live video at the center.
-For marketing, Kaltura’s on-demand video and livestream capabilities function across many different online platforms and devices.
+They feature a “meetings” tool as an interactive collaboration area for business communications, with live video at the center.
+Kaltura’s on-demand video and live stream for marketing capabilities function across many different online platforms and devices.
 Its virtual classroom feature makes it an excellent fit for educational institutions looking to adopt remote teaching.

 Kaltura also created the first open-source video platform service, enabling developers to build custom video CMS applications specific to their enterprise.

 IBM’s video streaming service is built for live and pre-recorded video streaming for external distribution.
 We recommend this platform for large-scale video campaigns and events for your visitors, leads, and customers.
-IBM’s system ensures that streams are secure, and allows you to track analytics in real-time during live events.
-Its adaptable setup and interface can accommodate novice and experienced administrators alike.
+IBM’s system ensures that streams are secure and allows you to track analytics in real-time during live events.
+In addition, its adaptable setup and interface can accommodate novice and experienced administrators alike.

 The IBM video CMS utilizes its trademark Watson system for auto-captioning on-demand and live video.
 The machine learning algorithm adapts to your vocabulary and speaking patterns throughout the video, creating highly accurate and readable transcriptions that can be indexed and searched when needed.

-The primary goal of the Zype VideoMeta CMS is keeping things easy.
+The primary goal of the Zype VideoMeta CMS is to keep things easy.
 Whether creating on-demand videos for internal or external distribution, you can take advantage of Zype’s tools designed to simplify the entire process.

 This video CMS gives users easy access to media imports, metadata control, playlist structuring, backups, distribution rules, and transcoding, all of which can be handled with automated workflows.
 To top things off, Zype allows unlimited cloud storage for all videos.

-Handling video is a major obstacle while growing an online business.
-If not dealt with in a scalable manner, video will become a serious source of friction for you, your employees, and your customers — the exact opposite of what it’s intended for.
-Finding the right video CMS will be a major leap forward for your organization, saving time, hassle, and loading icons.
+Having video troubles is a significant obstacle to growing an online business.
+If not dealt with properly, it could cause a lot of friction for you, your employees, and your customers — the exact opposite of what it’s intended for.